 - Can I bluff an Excel Test.

 - This one Test Question reveals your Excel skills .

 - Testing your current Excel skills.

 - What is meany by Jobs needing Advanced Excel Skills with Data Analysis.

-Watch our new video where we watch ‘ trained‘ and ‘untrained‘ Excel users tackling common everyday Excel tasks.
+In this short video, watch a ‘ trained‘ and ‘untrained‘ Excel user tackling common everyday Excel tasks.
 Notice the huge difference in time and effort.
-What would you have done ?
+What one would you employ ?

 With Excel becoming more important for so many jobs, many employers are now giving

 Excel tests at interviews.
 So what should a student know and how should they prepare for an Excel test.